 (a) because of the existence of exceptional circumstances an injustice would be done to the successful party if that party’s other costs were not ordered to be paid; or

-(b) the unsuccessful party’s claim or defence was wholly without merit.
+(b) the unsuccessful party’s claim or defence was wholly without merit; or

+(c) the proceedings in the minor case —

+(i) were commenced but not concluded in a Local Court before 1 May 2005; and

+(ii) were, immediately before 1 May 2005, not proceedings that were being heard and determined under the Local Courts Act 1904 Part VIA.

+[Section 31 amended by No. 5 of 2008 s.
+78.]

 32. Appeals

 (1) Except as provided by this section, no appeal lies against —